exoego/rspec-openapi/README.md

 schemas under `#/components/schemas` with some manual steps.

 1. First, generate plain OpenAPI file.
-2. Then, manually replace the duplications with `$ref` and define the placeholder of schema under `#/components/schemas/` section.
-Example:
+2. Then, manually replace the duplications with `$ref`.

 ```yaml
 paths: